top of page

 6: Author Bio (Brief and Relatable)

-A short, reader-focused introduction that shares why you wrote this book and what makes you relatable.
+A short introduction that shares why you wrote this book.
+Also highlight what makes you relatable.

-People buy from authors they feel they know.
-A friendly bio builds rapport, turning casual visitors into loyal fans.
+Readers buy from authors they feel they know.
+A friendly bio builds rapport.

-• Lead with motivation: Explain what inspired you to write this story.
+• Lead with your motivation: Explain what inspired your writing.

-• Keep tone conversational: Write as if you’re telling a friend.
+• Maintain a conversational tone: Write as if speaking to a friend.

-• Include a friendly photo: A warm headshot or casual author image adds authenticity.
+• Include a friendly photo: This adds authenticity.

-End your bio with a micro-connection point—“When I’m not crafting tales, you’ll find me chasing my golden retriever through the woods”—to leave readers smiling and feeling connected.
+End with a light-hearted connection point, like “When I’m not writing, you’ll find me chasing my dog”—to leave readers feeling linked to you.

 book landing page